jfq3/ggordiplots/README.md

 ```

 <img src="man/figures/README-unnamed-chunk-5-1.png" width="100%" /> Add
-ellipses fromt he first plot toe the second plot.
-The plot can be
+ellipses from the first plot to the second plot.
+The resulting plot can
-further customized using usual `ggplot2` methods.
+be further customized using usual `ggplot2` methods.
 For example, change
 the legend title.

 ``` r